mcarambula/nomnom/README.md

 # NomNom Frontend Developer Coding Challenge

-This zip contains my implementation of the NomNom Frontend Developer Coding Challenge.
+This zip contains my implementation of the NomNom Frontend Developer Coding Challenge by Marion Carambula.

-For this project I used React + Redux + Redux Thunk + Sass.

 Through this app, the user will be able to add, edit, delete and search recipes by id or a regex.

+For this project I use React + Redux + Redux Thunk + Sass.

 ## Tested on
-This app has been tested on Chrome, Firefox, Safari and IE11.
+This app has been tested on Chrome, Firefox and Safari.

 ## Getting started